timescale/docs/migrate/livesync.md

 ## Syncronize data from your source database to the $SERVICE_LONG

-You use the live-sync docker image to synchronize changes in real-time from a PostgreSQL database instance to a $SERVICE_LONG:
+You use the Livesync docker image to synchronize changes in real-time from a PostgreSQL database instance to a $SERVICE_LONG:

 <Procedure>

-1. **Start live-sync**
+1. **Start Livesync**

-   As you run live-sync continuously, best practice is to run it as a background process.
+   As you run Livesync continuously, best practice is to run it as a background process.

    ```shell
    docker run -d --rm --name livesync timescale/live-sync:v0.0.0-alpha.1-amd64 start --publication analytics --subscription livesync --source $SOURCE --target $TARGET